carefreedavid/mobbing_bali_site/README.md

-# mobbing_bali_site
+# mobbing bali official website

-# first draft of the new Mobbing Bali website.
+first draft of the new Mobbing Bali website.

-# using the template from:
+using the template from:
 2014 © Arcadia.
 All Rights Reserved.
 Coded by & Designed by Alan#